 What gear do we need to bring?

-The advanced fire course, wilderness survival skills, desert survival skills, and bushcraft skills courses allow you to bring any camping and survival gear you want.
+The wilderness survival skills and primitive skills courses allow you to bring any camping and survival gear you want.
 You can go minimalist and rough it to challenge yourself or you can bring a traditional camp setup.
 We always provide breakfast and water for the 2 day courses, but you do need to bring food to cover 2 lunches and dinner.
 Please check out our gear page for more information.

 The 5 day Bushmaster allows all gear for the first 3 days and then you will be hiking off with just a knife, water bottle, and blanket for the remaining 2 days.
 Nothing else is allowed.